top of page

 Professional manual therapists can differ in their formal and self directed education.
 However generally speaking...

-- physiotherapists will primarily consider the area of complaint and may use machines
+- physiotherapists will primarily treat the area of complaint and may use machines

 What to expect